Flux of Extragalactic Dark Matter in Direct Detection Experiments: Introduction

 \section{Introduction}

 Dark matter constitutes about 85\% of the matter content in our universe, yet its nature remains elusive.
-Past predictions for the detection rate of laboratory experiments focused on particles that are gravitationally-bound to the Milky Way ~\cite{Lewin1996,Jungman1996,Bertone2005,Freese2013}.Here, we show that a significant component originates from beyond our Galaxy.
-Inclusion of the extragalactic contribution could impact the quantitative interpretation of direct detection experiments.
+Past predictions for the detection rate of laboratory experiments focused on particles that are gravitationally-bound to the Milky Way~\cite{Lewin1996,Jungman1996,Bertone2005,Freese2013}.Here, we show that a significant component originates from beyond our Galaxy.
+Inclusion of the extragalactic contribution could impact the quantitative interpretation of direct detection experiments.~\cite{2021PhLB..82036551H}

 To identify extragalactic dark matter particles, we calculate the escape velocity as a function of direction across the sky.
 Particles exceeding this threshold cannot be gravitationally bound to the Milky Way and must have an extragalactic origin.
-This condition provides a method for distinguishing galactic from extragalactic particles; those moving faster than the local escape velocity in a given direction must originate beyond the Milky Way's gravitational influence.
+This condition provides a method for distinguishing galactic from extragalactic particles; those moving faster than the local escape velocity in a given direction must originate beyond the Milky Way's gravitational influence~\cite{2013ApJ...771..117B}

 The extragalactic component primarily originates from the Local Group environment surrounding our Galaxy.
 The Local Group, dominated by the Milky Way, Andromeda and the intergalactic matter around them, contains of order $\sim 5\times 10^{12}M_{\odot}$ of mass, with the baryonic component representing approximately 17\% of the total~\cite{Rubin2014}.
 This intergalactic medium supplies high-velocity dark matter particles, potentially detectable in Earth-based experiments.
 Recent N-body simulations~\cite{DeBrae2025} have demonstrated that the highest velocity dark matter particles (v $>$ 600 km/s) in Milky Way-like halos predominantly originate from fast-moving substructure, particularly Large Magellanic Cloud analogs, rather than from the broader extragalactic environment.
-This finding suggests a multi-component environment of high-velocity dark matter sources that must be considered in detection experiments.
+Hydrodynamical Local-Group simulations independently confirm this picture and find no evidence for a separate extragalactic high-speed component, with the local velocity distribution well described by a truncated Maxwellian tail~\cite{2024JCAP...03..046S}.This finding suggests a multi-component environment of high-velocity dark matter sources that must be considered in detection experiments.

 The angular dependence of the galactic escape velocity results from the non-spherical nature of the Milky Way's gravitational potential and from our motion through the halo.
 Directions where the threshold for extragalactic particles is lower, enhance their detection potential.